 In \cite{AK99}, A. Koldobsky introduced the $p$-intersection body of an origin-symmetric star body $M$ for $p\in \N\cap (0,n)$.
 He provided a Fourier-inversion-type relation between $M$ and $I_p M$, and we use this formulation as the basis of the following definition. \begin{defn} Fix $p\in (0,n)$ and consider two origin-symmetric star-shaped sets $M,K\subset \R^n$.
 We say $K$ is the $p$-intersection star of $M$ if its radial function satisfies

 where we allow radial functions to take infinite value.
 We write $K=I_p M$. \end{defn} Note that $I_p M$ may not always exist, even when $p\in \N\cap (0,n)$.
 Indeed, for $p=n-1$ and $M$ a star body that is not an intersection body, $\widehat{\rho_{M}^{n-p}}$ will not be positive (see \cite{AK05}).
 The case of Definition~\ref{d:p_intersection_fourier} when $M$ is a star body and $p$ is not an integer was first suggested by V. Yaskin \cite{YV14}.
 We will show that, if $M$ is a $L^{n-p}$ star such that $I_p M$ exists, then it is a $L^p$-star.
-To this end, we state a preliminary lemma. \begin{lem} Let $f:\R^n\to \R$ be a non-negative, measurable, $(-p)$-homogeneous function for some $p<n$.
+To this end, we state a preliminary lemma, where we say a function $f$ is $q$-homogeneous, $q\neq 0$, if $f(tx)=t^qf(x)$ for every $t>0$ and $x\in\R^n\setminus\{o\}$. \begin{lem} Let $f:\R^n\to \R$ be a non-negative, measurable, $(-p)$- homogeneous function for some $p<n$.
 Then, one has

 \end{lem} \begin{proof} Integrating in polar coordinates, we directly compute: